International-Data-Spaces-Association/true-connector/README.md

 ## Self Description API <a name="selfdescription"></a>

 To manage your Self Description Document please check following [link](https://github.com/Engineering-Research-and-Development/true-connector-execution_core_container/blob/master/doc/SELF_DESCRIPTION.md)

+Ports for Swagger UI are:

+8081 for Provider</br>
+8082 for Consumer

 You can copy existing valid self-description.json document to following location **/ecc_resources_consumer** or **/ecc_resources_provider** folders, for consumer or provider</br>